Daremonic/payswitch-docs/features/payment-flows-and-management/zero-amount-authorization-1.md

 In this section, we will understand zero-auth flow, it's usage, and webhook consumption
 {% endhint %}

-The zero amount authorization flow in Hyperswitch allows the merchant to validate customer payment data and charge the customer later.
-On customer registration, the merchant can initiate a zero-auth flow transaction with Hyperswitch to authenticate the customer payment method (card, bank account etc.) and receive authorization from the customer to use the payment method to charge them at a later point.
+The zero amount authorization flow in PaySwitcher allows the merchant to validate customer payment data and charge the customer later.
+On customer registration, the merchant can initiate a zero-auth flow transaction with PaySwitcher to authenticate the customer payment method (card, bank account etc.) and receive authorization from the customer to use the payment method to charge them at a later point.
 A payment\_method\_id would be created and issued to the merchant.
 And in the future they can charge against this payment\_method\_id.

 The following API cURLs demonstrate the usage of the zero-auth flow.
 The example below uses the credit card payment method.
 But this can be extended to bank debits and other payment methods as well.